Aixcalibur/TheVampireInquisition/CHECKLIST.md

 - Lair domicile and buildings (WIP)

 ### Vampire Solo Progression
-- Vampire Perks (20%)
+- Vampire Perks (80%)
-- Devour other vampires for experience
+- Devour other vampires for experience (50%)
-- Drain special victims for experience
+- Drain special victims for experience (20%)
 - Acquire Vampire artifacts

 ### Vampire AI Activity
 - Turn mortal friends into vampires.
 (90%) (vi_vampire_friendship_pulse)
+- Set up contracts

 ### Vampire Dynasties
-- Carmina Bloodline: The archetypical supernatural seducers, the legends about them are numerous across all cultures around the world.
+- Aphrodisian Bloodline: The archetypical supernatural seducers, the legends about them are numerous across all cultures around the world.
 Their origins have been long lost to time, it is possible they are actually comprised of several similar bloodlines.
 - Anunnaki Bloodline: Originating in Mesopotamia and descended from their mythical progenitor Anu, many Anunnaki see themselves as the shepherds of humanity and have posed themselves as deities to mortals.
 - Nosferatu Bloodline: The most monstrous of vampires, the Nosferatu are said to be cursed with hideous appearances that reflect the inner corruption of their souls.